George Washington Truett: Pastorship

 J. Frank Norris.
-Over the course of his pastoral career, he published ten volumes of sermons, two volumes of addresses, and two volumes of Christmas messages.
+Over the course of his pastoral ministry, he published ten volumes of sermons, two volumes of addresses, and two volumes of Christmas messages.

-Truett worried that cowboys who worked the cattle drives were too isolated from family, church, and society.
+Reverend Truett worried that cowboys who worked the cattle drives were too isolated from family, church, and society.
 He made annual trips through the Davis Mountains of West Texas for thirty-seven years, traveling with cattle drives there and preaching.

 Personal life and death

-Truett married fellow Baylor student Josephine Jenkins on June 28, 1894, with whom he had three children, all daughters.
+Truett married Judge Jenkins' daughter who was a fellow Baylor alumnus, Josephine Jenkins, on June 28, 1894, with whom he had three children, all daughters.
 He died in Dallas on July 7, 1944.
 His wife died twelve years later.
 Both are interred at Sparkman-Hillcrest Memorial Park Cemetery in Dallas.